Scottish Word: Hurcheon.

 Pey me weel.
 Pey me weel.
 An’ I’ll do ye a deal.
 Noo Mr Wabster an wee Miss Moffat yer spider silk shin are braw things but I canni pey ye much, an nothing up front … Continue reading Pey me weel.

 “Yer teeterin like a sissy – the secret’s muckle sturdy tackety bits what gie ye stability.
-No these wee licht baffies ye’ve on” Translated: tackety bits, ~buits, ~butts, ~butes: hobnailed boots.
+No these wee licht baffies ye’ve on” Translate: tackety bits, ~buits, ~butts, ~butes: hobnailed boots.
 “You are teetering like a … Continue reading Tackety Bits.

 “Noo listen hard vicar, please dinni refer tae me as a ‘burd’.
 I am the professor’s secretary.
 The professor’s aside ye wi his tea an his wee terrier is awayis barkin at the bursour.
 There are … Continue reading Aside.